Sirens (1994 film): Production

 The film was a long-standing project of John Duigan:

 The starting point was the idea of doing something on the tension between the church's teaching and the sensual side of life.
 I have always felt that the church's actual teachings on this issue—since I experienced it first-hand as a boy at school—reflected some biases, particularly against the place and role of women in the church, and the place of women's sensuality.
 I wanted to deal with these sorts of issues but I also wanted to explore them in a comic context.
 It's a film about sensuality but if you don't have a humorous aspect, then I think you're missing out on a particular dimension of the sensuality.

 He originally pitched the project to Kennedy Miller after making Fragments of War but they passed.

-Duigan told film critic Stephen Farber what drew him to cast Grant: "Hugh has the capacity to be a terrific player of light comedy, in the tradition of Cary Grant and David Niven.
+Duigan said that what drew him to cast Grant: "Hugh has the capacity to be a terrific player of light comedy, in the tradition of Cary Grant and David Niven.
 He has the same ease and urbanity in the way he moves and talks."
 Grant told Farber what he brought to the character of the Anglican priest:

 I kept looking at the part and wondered how I could crack it, because he was such a straitlaced character.
 And then I realized that if he thought he was trendy and avant-garde, that added a whole new swing to it.
 I see him as quite the star of his theological college, probably quite daring with his Turkish cigarettes.
 And I imagine that he even makes the occasional sexual reference in his conversation after a couple of glasses of sherry.
 But confronted with the real McCoy, in the form of Elle Macpherson without her clothes, he's hopeless.